mphill/nano-record/README.md

-## 🚀 Nano Record Server
+## Nano Record Server (NRS)

 You can effortlessly create a REST server using [zod](https://github.com/colinhacks/zod).
-Just define your schema and map it to a route, Nano Server will automatically create GET, POST, PUT and DELETE endpoints for you.
+Just define your schema and map it to a route, NRS will automatically create GET, POST, PUT and DELETE endpoints for you. 🤩

+### Primary Keys

+NRS automatically handles your primary identifier by attaching an id to your object, transparently handing it for you.

 ```ts
 import NodeAdapter from "@nano-record/node";